-Because our society is so automated, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Because we live in a computer-driven world, it should come as no surprise that your creditworthiness boils down to one number.

-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Each of the three credit agencies has its own formula for building your credit score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 Know your FICO

-You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.